utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 Click the button to add a new database.

-Pick any of the locations that work for you, then choose `test mode` so we can write data to our database.
+Pick any locations that work for you, then choose `test mode` so we can write data to our database.

-Once it's created you should see a view like this.
+Once it's created, you should see a view like this.

 ![Firebase database](https://cdn.hashnode.com/res/hashnode/image/upload/v1608994159499/pnQZlj2nI.png)

 That's it.
 We are done with setting up our database.
-Yeah, not kidding; we don't need to define any tables or structures.
+Yeah, not kidding; we don't need to define tables or structures.

 We need to enhance our `HTML` file to read and write to Firebase.

 First, let's start by adding the Firebase `JavaScript` we need.
 In our instance, we will load them from a CDN.

-Add the following lines before you're closing the `</body>` tag, but above our custom script.
+Add the following lines before closing the `</body>` tag, but above our custom script.

 That will load all the needed scripts.